In this Titan X-3 monolift review, I’ll tell you everything you need to know about this attachment for the Titan X-3 power rack.

 Quality & Functionality: Pros & Cons

-As you can tell from the above points, quality and function is pretty good all the major items.
-However, it's not perfect.
+As you can tell from the above points, quality and function are pretty good for all the major items.
+However, it’s not perfect.

 Adjustable X-3 Monolift Attachment